Last updated: May 4, 2026

 Does Idaho require a private investigator license?

-No. Idaho is one of the few U.S. states that does not require a state-level private investigator license for individuals or agencies.
-There is no state exam, no state application, no state background check requirement, and no state licensing fee.
-You only need to check with your city or county for local business licensing requirements, which vary by jurisdiction.
+No. Idaho is one of fewer than ten U.S. states that does not require a state-level private investigator license for individuals or agencies.
+There is no state exam, no state background check requirement, no state application fee, and no state-mandated bond.
+You only need to verify whether your city or county requires a local business license – requirements vary by jurisdiction.
+This makes Idaho one of the most accessible states to begin a PI career.

 What professional credentials can an Idaho PI obtain?

 With no state license available, voluntary credentials are your primary differentiators.
-The national Certified Private Investigator (CPI) program offers 2-year certification: $200 for non-PIAI members or $150 for members of the Private Investigator Association of Idaho.
-Renewal costs $125 (non-member) or $75 (PIAI member).
-PIAI membership at piai.us also provides credibility, networking, and professional development.
+The national Certified Private Investigator (CPI) program: $200 initial (non-PIAI member) or $150 (PIAI member) for 2-year certification; renewal $125/$75 respectively.
+Membership in the Private Investigator Association of Idaho (PIAI) at piai.us provides networking, professional development, and credibility with clients.
+These credentials signal competency in the absence of state licensing standards.

-Do I need insurance to work as a private investigator in Idaho?
+Do I need insurance to work as a PI in Idaho?

-No state law requires it.
-However, most commercial clients – particularly law firms, insurance companies, and corporations – will require proof of general liability and professional liability (E&O) coverage before engaging a PI.
-A combined GL ($1M per occurrence) and E&O policy typically runs $800-$1,200/year for solo operators.
+No state law requires PI insurance.
+However, most commercial clients – law firms, insurance companies, corporate HR departments – require proof of general liability ($1M per occurrence) and professional liability (E&O) coverage before engaging a PI.
+A combined policy typically runs $800-$1,200/year for a solo operator.
 Specialized PI insurers include the Brownyard Group and OREP Insurance.
+Operating without insurance effectively bars you from the most valuable commercial client segments.

 Should I form an LLC for my Idaho PI business?

-What cities have the most PI work in Idaho?
+What types of PI work are most common in Idaho?

 More Idaho Business Guides